HOW TO PLAY ANiMOZ

 It is up to you, Ranger, to decide how you take care of your ANiOME (your collection of ANiMOZ cards)!
 If you are alone in the ANiMOZ wilderness, there are plenty of activities to keep you busy, or if you come across another Ranger, there are many ways to put your skills to the test.

-Scroll down for the official rules to the Ultimate Ranger Gameplay (along with explainer videos) or see some suggested quick games here:
+Scroll down for the official rules to the Ultimate Ranger Gameplay (along with an explainer video) or see some suggested quick games here:

 CLASH TO CLASH